hardy613/es6-notes/rest-parameters.md

 # ES6 Rest parameters

-Functions can take a rest parameters that act as a placeholder for a non-finite number of arguments.
+Functions can take a rest parameter that act as a placeholder for a non-finite number of arguments.

 ```javascript
 function score(user, ...marks) {